Badou90/1C-parser/README.md

         }
     }

-Then you can write your own code to parse your unique fields from xml file
+Then you can write your own code to parse your unique fields from xml file.
+Your custom mapper must extend one of three classes `CategoryMapper`, `ItemsMapper`, `ParamsMapper`:

+    class TestCategoryMapper extends CategoryMapper
+    {
+        public function parse($data)
+        {
+            echo "Test category mapper\n";
+        }
+    }